jorge-cardoso/jorge-cardoso.github.io/research/aiops_white_paper.md

 This is especially important for planet-scale systems, where it is desirable to have teams which can scale while maintaining quality of service and SLOs.

+Anomaly detection approaches are classified into two types:
+1. *Reactive*.
+Algorithms detect anomalies after they happen.
+2. *Proactive*.
+Solutions predict upcoming anomalies when a system is a normal state.

+Techniques can be classified:
++ Model-based approaches describe system performance or system states.
+Problems are recognized by deviations from models capturing a normal behavior.
++ Correlation-based approaches learn normal behavior by analyzing the correlations which exist between components' metrics over time.
++ Statistical-based approaches analyze the normal distribution of data points and monitor distribution patterns at runtime.

 Techniques:
 + Metrics.
 Time series analysis for multimodal and univariate/multivariate data.
 + *Logs*.